Juventus-Napoli set to go ahead despite coronavirus chaos in Naples | Goal.com

 Earlier on Sunday, Pietro Lo Monaco, an FIGC council member, put the match into further doubt after telling Radio Kiss Kiss: “We are moving towards this path.
 Juventus-Napoli will be postponed to a date to be decided.
 The rule is clear.”

-Now, however, Serie A themselves have released a second statement insisting that the game will go ahead, meaning Napoli will forfeit the game and Juve will record a 3-0 victory as a result.
+Now, however, Serie A has released a second statement insisting that the game will go ahead, meaning Napoli will forfeit the match and Juve will record a 3-0 victory as a result.

 “The statement of ASL Campania asks fiduciary isolation for the close contacts of Piotr Zielinski.
 Therefore, in this case it is applied the FIGC protocol agreed with the Technical-Scientific Committee and integrated with the notice of the Italian Health Minister on June 18, 2020 and that was not taken into account in the email sent by the vice-head of cabinet of the Regione Campania.